Entre forêts et manoirs à Conches-en-Ouche

 (2) Take Rue de Rhodes opposite.
 Go uphill, then halfway up the slope, take the short, steep path down to the left.
 At the bottom, turn right and follow the railway line.
 Enter the forest.
 Turn right (leaving the viewing points on your left).
 Keep going straight on.
 At the crossroads, go straight on.
 Walk 20 metres to the next crossroads.

-(3) Turn left, following the GR®®.
+(3) Turn left, following the GR®.
 Take the path on the right.

-(4) Go past the gate and continue straight on.
+(4) Go past the barrier and continue straight on.
 Ignore the three small paths on the right and take the path on the left.
 Ignore the path on the right.
-At the junction, turn left.
+At the junction, take the path on the left.

 (5) As you leave the forest, head left towards the farm, walk alongside it and take the path on your right, leaving the Chapelle Saint-Calais on your left.
-Leave theGR®®.
+Leave the GR®.
 Continue straight on towards Louversey.
-Cross the road and go straight on.
+Cross the road and take the path straight ahead.
 After about 35 m, turn right (into the field), just before the large white electrical transformer.

 (6) Continue across the fields.
 At the end of the path, cross the road and go straight on into the field.
 At the end of the path on your left, you’ll see the ‘Manoir du Bois’; take the tarmac road opposite the manor house.
 Follow the road and, at the crossroads, turn left before the pond (Impasse de la Mare Plate, towards the lodge).
 Pass the lodge and continue to the end of the path.

 (7) Go straight ahead across the fields.
-Cross the next small tarmac road (cote157) and continue straight on at the next crossroads.
+Cross the next small tarmac road (elevation 157) and continue straight on at the next crossroads.
 Follow the path through the fields (you will see the church of Tilleul-Dame-Agnès in the distance on your right).
 Cross the field, follow the railway line on your left and head towards Collandres-Quincarnon.
 Join a road.

 (8) Continue straight ahead for about 500 m, following the railway line on your left.